-With just a ball and plastic cups, you can have tons of fun with your kid with this vertical bowling activity!
+With just a ball and plastic cups, you can have tons of fun with your kid with this vertical bowling activity.
+This is a great indoor game for kids on days when you are stuck inside!

 This post contains affiliate links.
 Please see my full disclosure policy for details.